owasp-dep-scan/dep-scan/README.md

 The licenses data is sourced from choosealicense.com and is quite limited.
 If the license of a given package cannot be reliably matched against this list it will get silently ignored to reduce any noise.
 This behaviour could change in the future once the detection logic gets improved.

 ![License scan](docs/license-scan.png)

+## Kubernetes and Cloud apps

+dep-scan could auto detect most cloud applications and kubernetes manifest files.
+Pass the argument `-t yaml-manifest` to manually specify the type.

 ## Alternatives